willwhitney/understanding-visual-concepts-paper/main.md

 ## Related work

-A number of generative models have been proposed in the literature to learn abstract visual representations including -- RBM-based models [@hinton2006reducing, @lee2009convolutional], variational based auto-encoders [@kingma2013auto; @rezende2014stochastic; @kulkarni2015deep], convolution based encoder-decoders [@ranzato2007unsupervised; @lee2009convolutional], and generative adversarial networks [@goodfellow2014generative; @radford2015unsupervised].
+A number of generative models have been proposed in the literature to learn abstract visual representations including RBM-based models [@hinton2006reducing, @lee2009convolutional], variational auto-encoders [@kingma2013auto; @rezende2014stochastic; @kulkarni2015deep], convolution based encoder-decoders [@ranzato2007unsupervised; @lee2009convolutional], and generative adversarial networks [@goodfellow2014generative; @radford2015unsupervised].
 However, the representations produced by most of these techniques are entangled, without any notion of symbolic concepts.
 The exception to this is more recent work by Hinton et al. [@hinton2011transforming] on 'transforming auto-encoders' which use a domain-specific decoder with explicit visual entities to reconstruct input images.
 Inverse graphics networks [@kulkarni2015deep] have also been shown to disentangle interpretable factors of variations, albeit in a semi-supervised learning setting.
 Probabilistic program induction has been recently applied for learning visual concepts in the hand-written characters domain [@lake2015human].
 However, this approach requires the specification of primitives to build up the final conceptual representations.
 The tasks we consider in this paper contain great conceptual diversity and it is unclear if there exist a simple set of primitives.
-Instead we propose to learn these concepts by observing consecutive frames, letting all the components of the hidden representation except a small discrete set (gating units) be predicted from previous frame, and let the factors of variation in the next frame be represented entirely by these discrete gated units (corresponding to symbolic representations).
+Instead we propose to learn these concepts by observing consecutive frames, letting all the components of the hidden representation except a small discrete set (gating units) be predicted from the previous frame, and let the factors of variation in the next frame be represented entirely by these discrete gated units (corresponding to symbolic representations).

 <!-- [A representation that naturally extends / generalized itself to the temporal domain without explicit training on sequences] -->